takado8/InteliGarden/README.md

         It requires to determine all values experimentally, by pouring water and counting flow time for given volume.
 It may be                 acceptable with small tanks, and for one project, because every change in project that affects water flow, and every new
         machine, would require setting all of those values again.

     2. Use fluid flow laws.
-There is no one simple equasion that solves the problem, because reality is more complex and there are many        factors that affects fluid flow, like viscosity, shape of tank, how water comes out - with a syphon or a hole on the bottom?
+There is no one simple equasion that solves the problem, because reality is more complex and there are many        factors that affects fluid flow.
+Viscosity, shape of tank, how water comes out - with a syphon or a hole on the bottom?
 What        are dimensions of pipes? if they vary somewhere, you need to consider it too.

     3. Neural Nework - just make a lot of labeled training data and let the NN figure out the rest.
        Artificial Neural Networks (ANNs) are used for this task and performs well.